Excessive thirst is usually caused by eating salty food, intense physical exercise, hot environments or decreased water intake throughout the day.

 Poor water intake throughout the day may cause thirst.
 The body needs a certain amount of water each day to carry out regular functions, and will respond if adequate water is not available for use.
 Blood volume can decrease, blood pressure can become abnormal and salt or mineral levels can fluctuate.
 These changes can be picked up by the brain, which stimulates the a thirst reaction.

-What to do: You should increase your daily water intake.
+How to treat: You should increase your daily water intake.
 The recommended amount depends on your weight and age, however 1.5 L to 2 L is generally recommended per day.
 Fluids can be ingested in water, mineral water, infusions or unsweetened tea forms.

 3. Intense physical exercise